Quansight/Quansight-website/apps/labs/posts/duckdb-when-used-to-frames.md

 df_pl.with_columns(sales_smoothed = pl.col('sales').rolling_mean(3))
 ```

-In these cases, we're relying on our data being sorted by `'date'`.
-In pandas / Polars, we often know that our data is ordered in a particular way, so calculating a rolling mean with that assumption is fine.
-For SQL engines, however, row order is typically undefined.
-There are some limited cases where DuckDB promises to maintain order, but what if you're not in one of those cases?
-You may be tempted to use `ORDER BY`, but we advised in the previous section to only uses that as late as possible.
-A better way is to specify `'ORDER BY'` inside your window function:
+We're relying on our data being sorted by `'date'`.
+In pandas / Polars, we often know that our data is ordered in a particular way, and that order is often preserved across operations, so calculating a rolling mean with ordering assumptions is fine.
+For SQL engines however, row order is typically undefined, although there are some limited cases where DuckDB promises to maintain order.
+The solution is to specify `'ORDER BY'` inside your window function:

 ```python
 import duckdb